kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 ### Breach Notification ###

+Under GDPR, data controllers are required to prepare a [Data Protection Impact Assessment (DPIA)] for processing operations that are “likely to result in a high risk to the rights and freedoms of natural persons.”
+There is nothing inherent in Microsoft products and services that necessitate the creation of a DPIA.
+Rather, it depends on the details of your Microsoft configuration.

 As a data processor, Microsoft will ensure that our customers are able to meet the GDPR’s breach notification requirements.
 Data controllers are responsible for assessing risks to data privacy and determining whether a breach requires notification of a customer’s DPA.
 Microsoft will provide the information needed to make that assessment.
 More information about how Microsoft detects and responds to a breach of personal data in [Data Breach Notification Under the GDPR][GDPRbreachNotif].
 Some breach notification questions are:

 1. What information about a breach should be communicated to data subjects?